 - Ads must contain contact information, such as department name and phone number.
 A web address may be used in addition to or instead of a phone number.

-- Recruitment ads need to have the Lane logo and equal opportunity statement: an equal opportunity/affirmative action institution.
-The logo and affirmative action statement are usually placed at the bottom of ads.
+- Recruitment ads need to have the Lane logo and equal opportunity statement: an equal opportunity/affirmative action/veteran/disabilities institution The logo and affirmative action statement are usually placed at the bottom of ads.
 The Lane logo needs to be used according to the official Lane Logo & Graphic Standards.